-The Bachelor of Arts degree has three components: the Bachelor of Arts core, the Major Area of Study, and a Minor Area of Study.
+The Bachelor of Arts degree consists of the Bachelor of Arts core and a Major Area of Study.
+Students may choose an optional Minor Area of Study, if they wish.
 The Bachelor of Arts degree requires the completion of 120 credit hours.
 Of the 120 credit hours required, 39 credit hours must be at the 300 or 400 level.
 Finally, at least 12 credit hours at the 400 level must be successfully completed.